wilaak/radix-router/README.md

 ### Path Correction

-Trailing slashes are ignored, meaning both `/about` and `/about/` will match.
+Trailing slashes are ignored, meaning both `/about` and `/about/` will be treated as the same route.
 While this is common behavior in most routers, you may prefer enforcing a single canonical URL.
 This can help prevent duplicate content for search engines, improve caching efficiency and simplify analytics.

 > [!CAUTION]
-> Never use decoded paths (e.g from `rawurldecode()`) directly in HTTP headers.
+> Never use decoded paths e.g. from `rawurldecode()` directly in HTTP headers.
 Decoded paths may contain dangerous characters (like `%0A` for newlines) that can lead to header injection vulnerabilities.
 Always use the original, encoded path when performing redirects.

 #### Normalizing Consecutive Slashes